-All of the requirements about what to submit (and information about the optional elements) are introduced in the Tasks Overview Chart and then specified in more detail in the Evidence Charts at the end of the handbook.
-Read the task-specific Artifact and Commentary Specifications charts and be sure that you understand the requirements and all necessary evidence you must submit before you start working on your edTPA.
-You may find it helpful to use these charts as a checklist as you ensure that you have submitted all necessary evidence according to the requirements, including artifact format (e.g., live hyperlinks to materials are not permitted).
+All of the requirements about what to submit (and information about the optional elements) are introduced in the Tasks Overview Chart and then specified in more detail in the Evidence Chart at the end of the handbook.
+Read the Evidence Chart and be sure that you understand the requirements and all necessary evidence you must submit before you start working on your edTPA.
+You may find it helpful to use the Evidence Chart as a checklist as you ensure that you have submitted all necessary evidence according to the requirements, including artifact format (e.g., live hyperlinks to materials are not permitted).
 Portfolios with missing, inaccessible, or inappropriate evidence will receive condition codes (see the Submission Requirements).

 2 If you are submitting materials in a language other than English, see the Submission Requirements for more detailed translation requirements and guidelines.
 Requirements vary by subject area.
-If you are teaching in a bilingual program, be sure to identify your portfolio as bilingual so that you do not need to translate parts that are not in English.
-However, your descriptions, reflections, and analyses must be in English other than referring to materials or quotes that are not in English.